 Where: Dorrigo National Park – the falls are reached from the Rainforest Visitors Centre

-Difficulty: Neither of the waterfall walks is accessible to regular wheelchair users although it can be accessed using a trail rider which is available from the park.
+Difficulty: Neither of the waterfall walks is accessible to regular wheelchair users, although there is a trail rider available from the park.

 Road access: Easy access, short turn off from highway along a sealed road – 2km from Dorrigo town centre.